kubernetes-sigs/blixt/README.md

 - [ ] use this as a basis for adding/improving [Gateway API Conformance Tests][gwcnf]
 - [ ] plug this into [Gateway API][gwapi] CI to run conformance tests on PRs

-After these goals are achieved, further goals will be decided.
+After these goals are achieved, further goals may be decided.

 > **Note**: [TLSRoute][tlsroute] support may be on the table, but we're looking
 > for someone from the community to champion this.

 > **Note**: The initial proof of concept was written as an XDP program, but
 > with more features (including access to ip conntrack in newer kernels)
-> available in TC, the maintainers are most likely going to be converting
+> available in TC, we made a switch to TC.
-> this to a TC program soon.

-> **Note**: There is an open question as to whether the data-plane should be
-> implemented standalone behind the `Gateway` resources, or if it might make
-> any sense or be advantageous to implement it as a backend for [KPNG][kpng].
-> This is something the maintainers intend to determine before a `v1` release.

 [gw]:https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.Gateway
 [gwc]:https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.GatewayClass